 The Participant understands that Data will be transferred to UBS Financial Services ("UBS"), or such other stock plan service provider as may be selected by the Company in the future, which is assisting the Company with the implementation, administration and management of the Performance Share Award.
 The Participant understands that the recipients of the Data may be located in the United States or elsewhere, and that the recipients' country (e.g., the United States) may have different data privacy laws and protections than the Participant's country.
 If the Participant resides outside the United States, the Participant understands that he or she may request a list with the names and addresses of any potential recipients of the Data by contacting his or her local human resources representative.
-The Participant authorizes the Company, UBS and any other possible recipients which may assist the Company (presently or in the future) with implementing, administering and managing the Performance Share Award to receive, possess, use, retain and transfer the Data, in electronic or other form, for the sole purpose of implementing, administering and managing his or her participant understands that Data will be held only as long as is necessary to implement, administer and manage the Participant's receipt of the Performance Share Award.
-If the Participant resides outside the United States, the Participant about the storage and processing of Data, require any necessary amendments to Data or refuse or withdraw the consents herein, in any case without cost, by contacting in writing his or her local human resources representative.
-The Participant's ability to receive the Performance Share Award.
-For more information on the consequences of the Participant's refusing or withdrawal of consent, the Participant understands that the resources representative.
-The Participant's ability to receive the Performance services or she may, any time, view Data, require any necessary amendments to Data or refuse or withdraw the consents herein,
+The Participant authorizes the Company, UBS and any other possible recipients which may assist the Company (presently or in the future) with implementing, administering and managing the Performance Share Award to receive, possess, use, retain and transfer the Data, in electronic or other form, for the sole purpose of implementing, administering and managing his or her participation in the Performance Share Award.
+The Participant understands that Data will be held only as long as is necessary to implement, administer and manage the Participant's receipt of the Performance Share Award.
+If the Participant resides outside the United States, the Participant understands that he or she may, at any time, view Data, request additional information about the storage and processing of Data, require any necessary amendments to Data or refuse or withdraw the consents herein, in any case without cost, by contacting in writing his or her local human resources representative.
+The Participant understands, however, that refusing or withdrawing his or her consent may affect the Participant's ability to receive the Performance Share Award.
+For more information on the consequences of the Participant's refusal to consent or withdrawal of consent, the Participant understands that he or she may contact his or her local human resources representative.

-7. Nontransferability of Performance Share Award.
+- 7. Nontransferability of Performance Share Award.
 The Performance Share Award or the interests or rights therein may not be transferred in any manner other than by will or by the laws of descent and distribution, and may not be assigned, hypothecated or otherwise pledged and shall not be subject to execution, attachment or similar process.

-Upon any attempt to effect any such disposition, or upon the levy of any such process, in violation of the provisions herein, the Performance Share Award shall immediately become null and void and any rights to receive a payment under the Performance Share Award shall be forfeited.

-8. Rights as Shareholder.
+Upon any attempt to effect any such disposition, or upon the levy of any such process, in violation of the provisions herein, the Performance Share Award shall immediately become null and void and any rights to receive a payment under the Performance Share Award shall be forfeited. - 8.
+Rights as Shareholder.
 Neither the Participant nor any person claiming under or through the Participant shall have any of the rights or privileges of a shareholder of the Company in respect of any Shares issuable hereunder unless and until certificates representing such Shares (which may be in uncertificated form) will have been issued and recorded on the books and records of the Company or its transfer agents or registrars, and delivered to the Participant (including through electronic delivery to a brokerage account).
 After such issuance, recordation and delivery, the Participant shall have all the rights of a shareholder of the Company, including with respect to the right to vote the Shares and the right to receive any cash or Share dividends or other distributions paid to or made with respect to the Shares.